PISAresearch/pisa/12-watchtower-API.md

 	* `fee_rate` is too low.

 If `accountability` is NOT being offered:

 * The receiving node MUST reject the appointment.

 Otherwise:

 * The receiving node SHOULD accept the appointment.

 #### Rationale

 The concept of too small for `dispute_delta` is subjective.
-The `dispute_delta` defines how many blocks the server will have to respond with the `justice_transaction` after a breach is seen.
+The `dispute_delta` defines the time (in blocks) that the tower has to respond after a breach is seen.
 The smallest the value, the more the server risks to fail the appointment.

 `transaction_size` and `transaction_fee` help the WatchTower to decide on the likelihood of an appointment being fulfilled.
 Appointments with `fee_rate` too low may be rejected by the WatchTower.
 While a customer can always fake this values, it should break ToS between the client and the server and, therefore, release the WatchTower of any liability.

-If `accountability` is not being offered, it makes not much sense accepting appointment that request it.
+If `accountability` is not being offered, it makes not much sense accepting appointments that request it.
 If the tower accepts an appointment requesting `accountability`, it should be enforced or refunded.
 Generally, this is trying to allow a reputationally accountable watching service.
-The signed job from the customer provides an explicit acknowledgement of the transaction details that is important for the WatchTower to decide whether they can accept it.
-If the decrypted justice transaction does not satisfy the signed job (e.g. fee too low), then the WatchTower is not obliged to fulfil it.
+The signed job from the customer provides an explicit acknowledgement of the transaction details that is important for the WatchTower to decide whether it can accept them.
+If the decrypted justice transaction does not satisfy the signed job (e.g. fee too low), then the WatchTower is not obliged to fulfil the appointment.

 #### `tower_evidence`